Noor Mahal: Architecture

+Noor Palace covers an area of 44600 sqft.
+It has 32 rooms including 14 in the basement, 6 verandas and 5 domes.

 The design encompasses features of Corinthian and Islamic styles of architecture with a tinge of subcontinental style.
 The Corinthian touch is visible in the columns, balustrade, pediments and the vaulted ceiling of Durbar Hall.
 The Islamic style is evident in the five domes, whereas the angular elliptical shapes are a stroke of subcontinent style.
-Nawab Muhammad Bahawal Khan the fifth added a mosque to the palace in 1906 at the cost of Rs.
-20,000.
-The design is based on the mosque of Aitchison College.